You are currently viewing Special Economic Zones in Kenya and Tax

 d.
 Special Economic Zone Enterprise

 According to the Act, an enterprise means “a corporate body which has been licensed under the Special Economic Zones Act to operate in the Special Economic Zone.”
-The corporate bodies are mostly enterprises that are located in the zones to conduct their business.
+The corporate bodies are mostly enterprises that are in the zones to conduct their business.
 The enterprises may trade, manufacture or engage in other activities in the zones.

 Initial Tax Incentives

 Special Economic Zones were established under the Special Economic Zone Act (2015) which became effective in October 2015.
-During the reading of the National budget in June 2015, the Cabinet Secretary (CS) to the National Treasury proposed several tax incentives for the developers, operators and business enterprises in the Special Economic Zones in Kenya which were not even in operation then.
+During the reading of the National budget in June 2015, the Cabinet Secretary (CS) to the National Treasury proposed several tax incentives for the developers, operators and business enterprises in the Special Economic Zones in Kenya, which were not even in operation then.

 According to 2015/2016 budget, which was read before the Special Economic Zones (2015) Act became effective but whose proposals were ratified and incorporated into the Act, Special Economic Zones were granted the following direct tax incentives: